Liangliang-Shang/python/python-tutorial-1.md

 >>>
 ```
 + Adding Sequences
+** In general, you can only concatenate two sequences of the same kind. **
 ```Python
 >>> [1, 2, 3] + [4, 5, 6]
 [1, 2, 3, 4, 5, 6]